huang15n/Android-Programming/android_lec2.md

 it is the mostly officially recommended layout nowadays

+you when you the strethcy springy things when you first load up android studio. it is kinda newish the visual editor is clunky and part of the reason they felt was that layout was dragging and dropping

+it is kinda the mostly officially recommended layout nowadays

 ## ConstraintLayout anchor points

+constraint layout is based on the idea that you anchor corners or edges of widgets, it has a vertical attribute called the baseline which is like if there is any content or text inside what is sort of bottom of that cotent, it has springs pulling at the from each end basically

+there is kinda alias to the edge which is sometimes referred to as  the start edge the reason of that is there is a lot of language read from right to left

 attach sides of one widget to sides of another or parent it is easier to fiddle around here

 ```xml

 app:layout_constraintSide_toSide="@+id/id"

 ```
 Horizontal sides: left, right can substitute Start/End for Left/Right to work better than RTL languges. mostly from left to right , top to bottom